tombewley/OnTour-TourismRecommendation/README.md

-# OnTour-TourismRecommendation
+# 	On Tour: Harnessing Social Tourism Data for City and Point-of-Interest Recommendation
 Code and data for my MSc thesis project.
+Work in progress...